bobdavies2000/OpenCVB/README.md

 The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
-The result is a toolkit for solving ever bigger and more difficult problems.
+The result is a toolkit for solving incrementally bigger problems.
 The philosophy behind this approach is that human vision is not computationally intensive but is built on many almost trivial algorithms working together.
-Is the combined effort of many small operations what produces understanding?
-It make take years to answer that question.
+Computer vision problem are not huge but there are an unmanageable number of them.
+Putting a lot of algorithms together in a single app seems like an important step.
+Time will tell.

 OpenCVB is targeting only cameras that produce depth and color and have an IMU to detect gravity and motion.
-These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth is known.
-To enable revisiting many existing algorithms, this software provides a single application that can run OpenCV algorithms on any of the cameras listed above.
+These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth and gravity are known.
+To enable revisiting existing algorithms, this software provides a single application that can run OpenCV algorithms on any of the cameras listed above.
+Adding more cameras is a multiplier.
+If there are 1000 algorithms and 6 cameras, testing all of them requires 6000 tests.

-There are many computer vision examples on the web but too often something is missing.
-OpenCVB is designed to collect these algorithms into a single application and guarantee that each will build and run.
+There are many computer vision examples on the web but too often something is missing, or setup is difficult.
+OpenCVB is designed to collect algorithms into a single application and guarantee that each will build and run.
 In addition, software automation and aids simplify the process of adding variants and experiments.
+OpenCVB is more work to install than a typical app but it has been reduced to a few steps using standard (and free) packages.

 The languages used are those often found in OpenCV projects - C++, C\#, Python and VB.Net.
 Secondly, it is important to get access to multiple libraries -